YashIndane/webcube/README.md

 ## Usage

 This webapp runs on port no. `85` by default, but can be changed in the `app.py` file.
 To use take edge to edge and centred pics of the cube.
+Start with Red face with the white face down, and take pictures in the order Red -> Green -> Orange -> Blue -> Yellow -> White.
+After this click `get solution`.

 ## Working

+The six images of six faces have there respective `data_uri`, which are submitted by a form when you click `get solution`.
+This `data_uri` are converted to images and saved.

 ## Building docker image